 - E-filing continues – conventional filings must go in specified drop boxes rather than the filing window.

-- For all Forcible Entry and Detailer cases, the first appearance required in those cases is continued without a motion, and all trials scheduled before March 27, 2020 area continued without a motion.
+- For all Forcible Entry and Detailer cases, the first appearance required in those cases is continued without a motion, and all trials scheduled before July 1, 2020 are continued without a motion.
 Landlords can file a motion for an order requiring the tenant to pay rent while the case is pending.

 - All in person hearings/ trials postponed and nothing new will be scheduled during level 3 status.